alex23lemm/AWS-AI-Services-R-Workshop/README.md

 **AWS Cloud**

-* It is a plus if workshop attendees have some basic familiarity with the AWS Console.
+* It is a little plus if workshop attendees have some basic familiarity with the AWS Console.

 * Every workshop attendee needs to have access to an AWS account using an IAM user.
 [AWS Free Tier](https://aws.amazon.com/de/free/) does also work for this workshop.

-* The IAM user needs to come with security credentials (Access key ID, Secret access key) that allows him to make secure requests to AWS service APIs.
+* The IAM user needs to come with security credentials that allows him to access AWS (1) [programmatically via the API](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys) using an **access key ID** and a **secret access key** and (2) via the AWS Management Console.

+* For simplicity, we recommend to use an IAM admin user for this course: Attach the `AdministratorAccess` permissions either directly to your IAM user or to a group your user is a member of.
+See [the official documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) for creating your first IAM admin user and group.

 **Local installations & configuration**